Health Is the Whole…Body, Mind, and Soul

 - Get adequate rest and sleep.

-- Moderate is two or fewer drinks per day for men and one or fewer drinks per day for women and older adults.
+- Moderate is two or fewer drinks per day for men and one or fewer drinks per day for women.

 - Use safety precautions whenever possible.
 For example: